MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 ---
 # ALTER DATABASE (Transact-SQL)

 Modifies a database.
-Where application, this statement can also be used to add or remove files and filegroups from a database, change the attributes of a database or its files and filegroups, change the database collation, and set database options.
-Database snapshots, where applicable, cannot be modified.
-To modify database options associated with replication, use [sp_replicationdboption](../../relational-databases/system-stored-procedures/sp-replicationdboption-transact-sql.md).

-Because of its length, the ALTER DATABASE syntax is separated into the multiple topics.

 Click one of the following tabs for the syntax, arguments, remarks, permissions, and examples for a particular SQL version with which you are working.

 For more information about the syntax conventions, see [Transact-SQL Syntax Conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md).

 # [SQL Server](#tab/sqlserver)

+## Overview

+In SQL Server, this statement modifies a database, or the files and filegroups associated with the database.
+Adds or removes files and filegroups from a database, changes the attributes of a database or its files and filegroups, changes the database collation, and sets database options.
+Database snapshots cannot be modified.
+To modify database options associated with replication, use [sp_replicationdboption](../../relational-databases/system-stored-procedures/sp-replicationdboption-transact-sql.md).

+Because of its length, the ALTER DATABASE syntax is separated into the multiple topics.

 ALTER DATABASE
 The current topic provides the syntax for changing the name and the collation of a database.

 [ALTER DATABASE File and Filegroup Options](../../t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md)
 Provides the syntax for adding and removing files and filegroups from a database, and for changing the attributes of the files and filegroups.